-- 8.4.1 Other measures may be taken in the event of an infraction of the Restricted Area Traffic Directive: - a) Eviction from the restricted area - b) Towing at the owner's expense - c) Requirement to retake AVOP qualifying exams - d) Suspension of RAIC - e) Revocation of RAIC - f) Notice of infraction under the Airport Traffic Regulations - 8.4.2 Vehicle operators and/or their vehicles may be evicted from the restricted area, especially in the following cases: - a) Vehicle deemed to represent a danger to others or the environment - b) Vehicle not authorized under this directive - c) Vehicle operators not authorized under this directive - 8.4.3 Vehicles may be towed in instances such as the following: - a) Vehicle parked in a location where parking is prohibited - b) Unauthorized vehicle that cannot be moved - 8.4.4 Vehicle operators will have their AVOPs confiscated when: - a) The vehicle operator does not have a valid provincial driver's license - b) The vehicle operator's AVOP has expired - c) The vehicle operator is driving in an area other than that for which the AVOP was issued - 8.4.5 Vehicle operators will be required to retake the AVOP training and written and practical exams in the following circumstances: - a) Their AVOP permits have expired - b) They have not worked at the airport for more than six months - c) In the case of a second degree sanction (See 8.2 Demerit Points System) - d) At the request of the Manager, Airport Security or their representative - 8.4.6 All opinions from Direction de la gestion des infractions at Ministère de la Justice du Québec that the vehicle operator is guilty are forwarded to the employer of the vehicle operator concerned. - 8.4.7 An AVOP permit is revoked for life if the vehicle operator (holder) is found guilty of falsifying or altering the permit. - 8.4.8 In the case of misdemeanors or noncompliance with the RAIC's conditions of use, YQB may seize a RAIC for a period of one week to one month, depending on the seriousness of the infraction.
+- 8.4.1 Other measures may be taken in the event of an infraction of the Restricted Area Traffic Directive: - a) Eviction from the restricted area; - b) Towing at the owner's expense; - c) Requirement to retake AVOP qualifying exams; - d) Suspension of RAIC; - e) Revocation of RAIC; - f) Notice of infraction under the Airport Traffic Regulations. - 8.4.2 Vehicle operators and/or their vehicles may be evicted from the restricted area, especially in the following cases: - a) Vehicle deemed to represent a danger to others or the environment; - b) Vehicle not authorized under this directive; - c) Vehicle operators not authorized under this directive. - 8.4.3 Vehicles may be towed in instances such as the following: - a) Vehicle parked in a location where parking is prohibited; - b) Unauthorized vehicle that cannot be moved. - 8.4.4 Vehicle operators will have their AVOPs confiscated when: - a) The vehicle operator does not have a valid provincial driver's license; - b) The vehicle operator's AVOP has expired; - c) The vehicle operator is driving in an area other than that for which the AVOP was issued. - 8.4.5 Vehicle operators will be required to retake the AVOP training and written and practical exams in the following circumstances: - a) Their AVOP permits have expired; - b) They have not worked at the airport for more than six months; - c) In the case of a second degree sanction (See 8.2 Demerit Points System); - d) At the request of the Manager, Airport Security or their representative. - 8.4.6 When a vehicle operator is held responsible for a runway incursion, his driving rights are suspended until the incident is analyzed and, if necessary, corrective training is given. - 8.4.7 All opinions from Direction de la gestion des infractions at Ministère de la Justice du Québec that the vehicle operator is quilty are forwarded to the employer of the vehicle operator concerned. - 8.4.8 An AVOP permit is revoked for life if the vehicle operator (holder) is found guilty of falsifying or altering the permit. - 8.4.9 In the case of misdemeanors or noncompliance with the RAIC's conditions of use, YQB may seize a RAIC for a period of one week to one month, depending on the seriousness of the infraction.
 YQB may revoke a RAIC for life in the event of a breach of this directive that threatens human life, airport operations, or airport facilities.